-Bcrypt Password Hash Generator & Verifier Online (Free & Secure)
+Bcrypt Hash Generator and Verifier Online

 Generate and verify bcrypt password hashes instantly using this free online tool.
 Supports configurable salt rounds (cost factor) and real-time password matching.
 This tool also works as a bcrypt password verifier, allowing you to match plain text passwords against existing bcrypt hashes.